awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-ri.md

 1. For **Reservation Name**, type a unique, descriptive name\.

 1. Choose an instance type, size, and number of instances\.
-For guidance, see [Sizing Amazon ES Domains](sizing-domains.md)\.
+For guidance, see [Sizing Amazon Elasticsearch Service domains](sizing-domains.md)\.

 1. Choose a term length and payment option\.